hdlguy/vivado_tcl/README.md

-# vivado_tcl
-demo project to show  how to use vivado tcl scripts to do everything.

-This methodology has be testind on designs large and small.
+This is a demo project to show  how to use vivado tcl scripts to do everything.
+This methodology has been tested on designs large and small.
 TCL scripts are a better way to capture compilation flows than clicking around in GUI's.

 For how to do this with Zynq and Microblaze designs that use the IP Integrator see my other blog posts.